-- All workings should be made to the nearest month and in US Dollars, unless otherwise stated. - Your answers should incorporate relevant analyses or explanations of the US federal tax issues raised by the questions.
+- All workings should be made to the nearest month and in US Dollars, unless otherwise stated.
+Any monetary calculations should be made to the nearest dollar.
+Any necessary time apportionments in your calculations should be made to the nearest whole month. - Your answers should incorporate relevant analyses or explanations of the US federal tax issues raised by the questions.
 Assume for each question that there are no other transactions in the tax year that affect your answer. - If you find that a question is ambiguous or that you do not have sufficient information to answer it, explain the nature of the ambiguity or the missing information and indicate any assumptions you make in order to answer the question. - You must provide appropriate line breaks between each question and clearly indicate the start of each new question using the formatting tools available. - Marks may be allocated for clarity of presentation of your answers. - The time you spend answering questions should correspond broadly to the number of marks available for that question.
 You should therefore aim to spend approximately half of your time answering Part A, and the other half answering questions in Parts B and C. - There is no separate reading time, so you can start typing your answers as soon as the exam begins.
 However, we recommend that you set aside some time to thoroughly read each question and plan each of your answers. - Unless otherwise indicated, assume that there is no bilateral income tax treaty in force between the United States and any other country referred to in the questions, even if you know that such a treaty in fact exists.
 When the problem indicates that a treaty is relevant to the analysis, apply the terms of the United States Model Income Tax Convention 2016.